UVa Course Catalog (Unofficial, Lou's List)

 Offers an introduction to color photography and digital working methods.
 Advanced software skills are demonstrated and practiced with the goal of increasing the overall quality of the work.
 Further explorations into historical and contemporary art issues via presentations, visiting artists, and readings increase awareness.
 Students create a final portfolio in the form of a printable book.
 Cameras are provided.
 Prereqs: ARTS 2000 and ARTS 2110

-ARTS 2220Introduction to New Media I (3)
+ARTS 2220Introduction to Digital Art I (3)

 Offered

 An art class that introduces the creative use of digital tools within the fine art context.
 Students will both learn processes and history of experimental art and practice the use of the computer as a tool for personal expression.
-Prerequisite: ARTS 2000

-ARTS 2222Introduction to New Media II (3)
+ARTS 2222Introduction to Digital Art II (3)

 An art class that continues the exploration of digital skills with an emphasis on artist¿s media rather than mass media.
 Students will continue to learn about the history and practice of art to inform their own creative work.
 Prerequisites: ARTS 2220